PACH05/Java/README.md

 # Java

-Java programs from basic to Data Structures and Algorithms implementation.
+Java programs from the basics to various Data Structures and Algorithms implementation.